Four months. Two assassination attempts. One candidate switch. A wild election cycle.

 Whichever candidate wins will make history, for better and worse.

-Ms. Harris would become the first woman, first person of Indian descent and just the second Black president.
+Ms. Harris would be the first woman, the first person of Indian descent, and just the second Black person to become president.
 She would also be the first major-party presidential nominee in more than a half-century to get there without first having to run the gauntlet of a primary campaign.
 Democrats fell in line fast behind Ms. Harris’ campaign following Mr. Biden’s late departure and immediate endorsement.
 The last candidate to be nominated by a major party without winning over its voters in primary elections was Democrat Hubert Humphrey, who went on to lose the presidency to Richard Nixon in 1968.

 Former President Donald Trump would become just the second president in U.S. history to return to office after losing – and the first since Grover Cleveland in 1892.
 He’d also become the oldest president to enter office – he turned 78 in June and would be a few months older than President Biden was when he was inaugurated in 2021.

-He also would be the first convicted felon to assume the presidency, having been found guilty of 34 counts of falsifying business records related to hush-money payments to keep adult film star Stormy Daniels’ allegations of an affair under wraps.
+He also would be the first convicted felon to assume the presidency, having been found guilty of 34 counts of falsifying business records related to hush money payments to keep adult film star Stormy Daniels’ allegations of an affair under wraps.
 The judge in that New York case delayed sentencing until Nov.
 26. That date looms if Mr. Trump loses this election.

 It’s likely that two other criminal cases against Mr. Trump for his actions following the 2020 election – one a federal case, the other in Georgia – would begin to move once again as well.
 The specter of legal peril – and likelihood that if he wins it all goes away – raises the personal stakes of this election for the former president in a way that’s never existed before in American politics.